swiftlang/swift-evolution/proposals/nnnn-unchecked-string.md

 storage, as distinct from `==`s O(*n*) check for equal content.

-There are also counterparts of `CustomStringConvertible`, `ExpressibleByStringLiteral`, and `ExpressibleByStringInterpolation` that support the use of literals and even interpolation with `UncheckedString`.
+There are also counterparts of `CustomStringConvertible`, `ExpressibleByStringLiteral`, `ExpressibleByStringInterpolation` and `DefaultStringInterpolation` that support the use of literals and even interpolation with `UncheckedString`.

 ## Detailed design